Goliath (Six Flags Great America): Characteristics

-Goliath is Rocky Mountain Construction's second ground-up wooden roller coaster following the opening of Silver Dollar City's Outlaw Run in early 2013.
+Goliath was Rocky Mountain Construction's second ground-up wooden roller coaster following the opening of Silver Dollar City's Outlaw Run in early 2013.
 Although the ride is located in the County Fair section of Six Flags Great America, the name and theme of the ride was chosen purely on the basis of the ride's size and scale.
 The 3100 ft ride stands 165 ft tall; however, the ride drops a total of 180 ft at an angle of 85° into an underground tunnel.
 Goliath features two inversions, two overbanked turns, and a top speed of 72 mph.
 Because Goliath was built in such a small space, the lift hill is abnormally steep at an angle of 45°.
-The entire track has been filled with grout to allow a quieter and smoother ride experience.
+The entire track was filled with grout to allow a quieter and smoother ride experience.
 The ride was designed by Alan Schilke.

 Track

-The 3100 ft of track is made of six layers of laminated wood, with a steel square tube acting as the topmost layer of track.
-The steel square tube is known as Topper Track and is found on many roller coasters that Rocky Mountain Construction has renovated, as well as Outlaw Run.
-This track style is designed to reduce the maintenance typically required for a wooden roller coaster and to provide a smoother ride experience.
-Rocky Mountain Construction spent four years developing technology to allow them to twist beams of wood, that make up the lower layers of the track.
-This track configuration allows for more dynamic roller coaster elements to be performed on a wooden roller coaster.
+The 3100 ft of track is made of six layers of laminated wood, with a steel rectangular tube acting as the topmost layer of track.
+This type of track is known as Topper Track and allows for more dynamic roller coaster elements to be performed on a wooden roller coaster.
+Additionally, this track style is designed to reduce the maintenance typically required for a wooden roller coaster and to provide a smoother ride experience.

 Trains

 Goliath operates with two trains manufactured by Rocky Mountain Construction.
 Each train is made up of six cars, with riders being arranged in two rows of two for a total of 24 riders per train.
 This configuration caters for approximately 800 riders per hour.
 The trains feature polyurethane wheels, allowing for a quieter ride.
-Riders are restrained through the use of an individual lap bar, shinbar, and seatbelt.
+Riders are restrained through the use of an individual lap bar, shin bar, and seatbelt.